EdgeTX/edgetx.github.io/docs/bylaws.md

 ### Terms

 Positions in the PSC have a term of 1 year.
 Terms will expire at the beginning of the calendar year, although committee members should continue to serve until a replacement has been officially voted in.
-The PSC second term will expire on 31 Dec 2023.
+The PSC third term will expire on 31 Dec 2024.

 ### Committee Member Elections